hiiamboris/red-mezz-warehouse-gitlab-mirror/composite.md

 *** Where: =
 *** Stack: tell composite rejoin empty?
 ```
-I was lucky `z` wasn't defined globally and got an error.
-But `x` and `y` were `1` (probably some leaking assertions), and if `z` was also globally known it would have likely led to a nastiest bug hunt session.
+I was lucky `z` wasn't defined globally and I got an error.
+But `x` and `y` were `= 1` (probably some leaking assertions), and if `z` was also globally known it would have likely led to a nastiest bug hunt session.
+Moreso, *I wouldn't be able to use any words from function or from any contexts except global one, if I could not provide the context info to `composite`.*

-True that tiny scripts where all data is global do not require binding info.
+Tiny scripts where all data is global do not require it.
 But they also do not require a mezz version and will be perfectly fine with a macro.

-Where we build something more complex, we will be bitten by this again and again, and especially beginners (and they are always a majority statistically).
+Where we build something more complex, there's no way around it that I can see.
+And if `composite` was only good for global words, imagine how many times that would bite programmers, and especially beginners (and they are always a majority statistically).

 So, proper way to write the above is:
 ```